 - I care about you.

-- He/she is in my thoughts and prayers.
+- He/she/they are in my thoughts and prayers.

 - You and your family are in my thoughts and prayers.